US pediatricians' new COVID-19 shot recommendations differ from CDC advice

 The group’s new COVID-19 recommendations — released Tuesday — come amid a tumultuous year for public health, as vaccine skeptics have come into power in the new Trump administration and government guidance has become increasingly confusing.

-This isn't going to help, acknowledged Dr. James Campbell, vice chair of the AAP infectious disease committee.
+This isn't going to help, acknowledged Dr. James Campbell, vice chair of the AAP infectious diseases committee.

 “It is going to be somewhat confusing.
 But our opinion is we need to make the right choices for children to protect them,” he added.